armbian/documentation/docs/Quick_facts.md

 ## Fast

 Boards are optimized on kernel and userspace level.
 DVFS optimization, memory log caching, browser profile memory caching, swap usage tuning, garbage commit delay.
-Our system runs almost read-only and it is one of the the fastest Linux for many development boards in just about every case.
+Our system runs almost read-only and is one of the the fastest Linux for many development boards in just about every case.

 ## Secure

 Security level is on a stock Debian level and can be hardened with the configuration utility.
 It provides a good starting point for industrial or home usage.
-A system is regularly inspected by professionals within a community.
+The system is regularly inspected by professionals within a community.
 Each official stable build is thoroughly tested.
 Images are a direct base for all 3rd party builders.

 ## Supported